 Often, there’ll be a discreet laundry pocket, too.

 TSA-locking: You’ll see this add-on peppering most luggage descriptions.
 Simply put, it’s a specific locking system that can be opened by both its owner and the TSA agents at US airports.

 Of course, airport security is permitted to check the contents of every piece of luggage.
 TSA-locking is a stress-free, simple way of them doing so.

 Some of the best luggage brands advocate for soft side luggage, others only manufacture hardside luggage and some have both.
 So how do you know which is right for you?

 High-quality softside suitcases are usually made from ballistic nylon.
 They are malleable and easy to squeeze into tight crevices—such as the corner of an overpacked car.
 And the relapsable silhouette takes up very little space when it isn’t being used, making it simple to stow away.

 Hardside luggage, on the other hand, is usually made from polycarbonate PVC.
 The hard shell is great for protecting delicate items during travel.
 However, it is less flexible than soft side luggage.
 If you can’t decide whether to prioritize malleability or preservation, there are also hybrid suitcases that give you the best of both worlds.

 Frequently asked questions about checked-in luggage

 Depending on how long you’re going for, it’s usually best to opt for a large suitcase or luggage.
-Most larger sizes offer around a 100-litre capacity, which means you’ll have plenty of space for clothes, tech and essentials.
+Most larger sizes offer around a 100-liter capacity, which means you’ll have plenty of space for clothes, tech, and essentials.